-The RAS GTPases KRAS, NRAS and HRAS are well-established cancer driver.
-RHO GTPases (RHO = RAS homologous) such as RHOA are highly similar in their sequence and structure to RAS proteins, but their functions in cancer are poorly understood.
-Only ten years ago, mutations in RHO proteins, which, unexpectedly, occur at strikingly different residues than in RAS, and fusion genes of RHO-regulating proteins were discovered in different cancer types.
+Only ten years ago, mutations in RHO proteins and fusion genes of RHO-regulating proteins were discovered in different cancer types.
+Even more surprisingly, the mutational hotspots in RHO GTPases occur at strikingly different residues than in the key cancer driver RAS.
 Thus, extrapolations from RAS are of limited value and RHO-driven cancers are not well defined and highly lethal.
 In addition, RHO GTPases play a critical, yet poorly understood role in RAS-mutant cancers, particularly in therapy resistance.
-Recent studies including from our lab indicate that RHO GTPases control tumorigenesis beyond their canonical functions as regulators of metastasis and other actin-cytoskeletal-dependent processes.
+Recent studies including from our lab show that RHO GTPases control tumorigenesis beyond their canonical functions as regulators of metastasis and other actin-cytoskeletal-dependent processes.
 We are only beginning to fully understand the comprehensive role of RHO GTPases in cancer.

 The Schaefer Lab is part of the Department of Pharmacology & Toxicology